Lab Guide: Adding a Module to a Collection

 Lab briefing

-In this challenge, you will be adding content in the form of a Ansible module plugin to the collection you created, and then using the module for a new playbook, which you will fix with ansible-lint before running it with ansible-navigator.
+In this section, you will be adding content in the form of an Ansible module plugin to the collection you created, and then using the module for a new playbook, which you will fix with ansible-lint before running it with ansible-navigator.

 Learning objectives